Marion Lenne

-Marion Lenne is a French Member of Parliament from La République En Marche!
+Marion Lenne (born 20 November 1974 in Gardanne) is a French Member of Parliament from La République En Marche!
 (LREM).
 She was elected to the French National Assembly on 18 June 2017, representing the 5th constituency in the department of Haute-Savoie.

 In July 2019, Lenne decided not to align with her parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
 In 2020, Lenne joined En commun (EC), a group within LREM led by Barbara Pompili.

+In the 2022 French legislative election, Lenne stood down.
+Her constituency was won by Anne-Cécile Violland from Horizons.